This page gives some information about contributing packages to TeX Live (TL), and how to make integrating your package easier for the TL maintainers.

 If your package includes source files that have to be compiled into binary executables, such as C (recommended) or C++ (extra pain), it is necessary to use the GNU configuration standards, as implemented with Automake.
 The entire TeX Live source tree is based on Automake, and its option names, variables, and other conventions and features must be supported.
 Much more info about this is in the TeX Live build manual.

 Packages containing executables written in a scripting language are easier to deal with.
-Some comments on languages:
+It is good to include any and all tests, infrastructure scripts and Makefiles, and anything else someone else working on the package would find useful.

 Regardless of the scripting language, a couple notes on running scripts: